Stadionul Otto Greffner

 Stadionul Otto Greffner is a multi-use stadium in Șiria, Romania.
 It is used mostly for football matches and is the home ground of Șiriana Șiria.
-In the past, for a short period, was also the home ground of UTA Arad and defunct Şoimii Pâncota.
+In the past, for a short period, it was also the home ground of UTA Arad and the now-defunct Şoimii Pâncota.
 The stadium holds 2,000 people.
 For the Liga I play-off between UTA Arad and ACS Poli Timișoara mobile stands are used to increase the stadium capacity.